 All article types: you may provide up to 8 keywords; at least 5 are mandatory.

-The body text is in 12 point normal Times New Roman.
-New paragraphs will be separated with a single empty line.
-The entire document should be single-spaced and should contain page and line numbers in order to facilitate the review process.
+The entire document should be single-spaced and must contain page and line numbers in order to facilitate the review process.
 Your manuscript should be written using either LaTeX or MS-Word.

 Succinct, with no subheadings.

 This section may be divided by subheadings.
 This section should contain sufficient detail so that when read in conjunction with cited references, all procedures can be repeated.
-For experiments reporting results on animal or human subject research, an ethics approval statement should be included in this section (for further information, see here)
+For experiments reporting results on animal or human subject research, an ethics approval statement should be included in this section (for further information, see section Materials and Data Policies)

 This section may be divided by subheadings.
 Footnotes should not be used and have to be transferred into the main text.